sddevelopment-be/penguin-pragmatic-patterns/docs/X_Appendix/Changelog/HOME.md

 - OPERAs pattern now features collapsible sections and follows the intended pattern-practice structure
 - Moved `Practices` and `Concepts` pattern categories to the top level of each pilar
 - Update _"ROI"_ pattern structure
+- visual style of sidenav
+- default pattern template has been updated

 #### Added